Bachelor of Science

 As a guest student, you can only apply for modules in the corresponding semester.
 You can find an overview of the respective offers here.
 Please note that the modules offered, their dates and contents may be subject to change.

-As a rule, an application for guest auditor status must be submitted to the Student Services Department prior to the start of the course (Guest auditor application).
+As a rule, applications for guest auditor status must be submitted to the Student Services Department prior to the start of the courses (Guest auditor application).

-Persons who are not matriculated can be admitted to courses up to 8 semester weeks as guest auditors without proof of university entrance qualification within the scope of the available educational capacity.
+Persons who are not enrolled as guest auditors may be admitted to courses of up to 8 semester weeks within the scope of available training capacity, even without proof of a university entrance qualification.

-As a rule, guest auditors are subject to a fee.
-No fees are charged to students.
-Guest auditors for interested persons with a refugee background are free of charge.
+Guest auditor status is generally subject to a fee.
+No fees are charged to enrolled students.
+Guest auditor status is free of charge for interested persons with a refugee background.

-Participation in the courses in the corresponding teaching areas is confirmed in writing.
+Participation in courses within the relevant teaching areas will be confirmed in writing.
 Participation in examinations is excluded.

 Formal applications are to be submitted during the application period by post or e-mail to the Student Services during the application period.